englishphilosophy/english-philosophical-texts/GUIDELINES.md

 ```

 It is not always obvious where, in the flow of a paragraph, a margin comment
 ought to be placed.
-Try and place them at the _start_ of the sentence to which
+Try to place them at the _start_ of the sentence to which
 they most obviously apply, and try to avoid placing them in the middle of
 sentences.
 If they must go in the middle of a sentence, try to place them after
-a comma or other punctuation, or in any case try not to interrupt a clause.
+a comma or other punctuation mark, or in any case try not to interrupt a clause.

 #### 2.1.5.
 Quotations